With several vaccines now approved for use in the UK, a mass vaccination programme is underway across the four countries of the UK.

 Health Education and Improvement Wales

-Further information on the medical entitlements of our professions and PGDs can be found on our website.
+Further information on the medicines and prescribing rights of our professions and PGDs can be found on our website.
 You may also wish to take a look at NICE’s website, which provides detailed guidance on PGDs, including training and competency.

 The temporary register is now closed to new registrants.
 Anyone who has recently left the Register will need to return via our readmission or returning to practice processes to become registered.